vijpandaturtle/vijpandaturtle/README.md

 # Hi 👋, I'm Vijayasri (vij)

-I'm an Engineer, Grad Student@[Amrita Vishwa Vidyapeetham](https://www.amrita.edu/campus/coimbatore/).
+I work as an AI Coach for the Pi School of AI.
+Also a Grad Student@Amrita Vishwa Vidyapeetham.
 Visit my website [here.](https://vijpandaturtle.github.io/)

 - 🔭 I’m currently working on projects involving Deep Learning, Computer Vision and NLP.
 - 🌱 **What I've built so far** ..